5 Fox Glacier Must-Dos

 Location: From the Fox Glacier town, take State Highway 6 south for 2km then turn left down the Fox Glacier access road just before the Fox River Bridge.
 Follow the road all the way to the end car park where the track starts.

 Fox Glacier is one of the world’s fastest-moving glaciers meaning that heli-hike tours are always changing and exciting!
 Thanks to its tunnel-like valley, ice caves are frequent with plenty more fascinating features to check out, whether its waterfalls, crevasses, stream and more.
 The Fox Glacier also sees a lot let “traffic” than its neighbour, the Franz Josef Glacier, so you might want to take that into consideration when planning you glacier adventures.
 Needless to say, we recommend taking the opportunity to get on the glacier for the awesome valley views from the helicopter and to explore this surreal force of nature.

 3. Check out Lake Matheson

 For that postcard-perfect picture of New Zealand, head to Lake Matheson.
 A 1h30min loop walk takes you all the way around the lake or it’s just 45-minute return to a jetty viewpoint and back.
 Lake Matheson is New Zealand’s most famous “mirror lake” with vivid reflections in its dark waters.
 On a clear day, you’ll see reflections of all the highest peaks in New Zealand, including Mt Cook and Mt Tasman.
+Guided walks of Lake Matheson are also available.
 For more awesome lakes check this out.